-Roll-over allows a capital gain to be deferred or disregarded until a later CGT event happens.
+p.
+5 Rollover allows a capital gain to be deferred or disregarded until a later CGT event happens.

-Scrip-for-scrip roll-over
+Scrip-for-scrip rollover

 This can apply to CGT events that happen on or after 10 December 1999 in the case of a takeover or merger of a company or fund in which you have holdings.
-The company or fund would usually advise you if the roll-over conditions have been satisfied.
-This roll-over allows you to defer your CGT obligation until a later CGT event happens to your shares or units.
+The company or fund would usually advise you if the rollover conditions have been satisfied.
+This rollover allows you to defer your CGT obligation until a later CGT event happens to your shares or units.

-You may only be eligible for partial roll-over if you received shares (or units) plus cash for your original shares.
-In that case, if the information provided by the company or fund is not sufficient for you to calculate your capital gain, you may need to seek advice from the ATO.
+You may only be eligible for partial rollover if you received shares (or units) plus cash for your original shares.
+In that case, if the information provided by the company or fund is not sufficient for you to calculate your capital gain, you may need to seek advice from the Tax Office.

-Share buy-backs p.
-15
+Share buy-backs

-If you disposed of shares back to a company under a buy-back arrangement, you may have made a capital gain or capital loss.
+If you disposed of shares back to a company under a buyback arrangement, you may have made a capital gain or capital loss.